 The County will receive additional disaster recovery funding for mitigation projects.
 This will require increased coordination between project managers and the Stormwater Management Division to include water quality benefits in future projects.
-The awarding of these grant funds is delayed, therefore the unknown draw on staff time is still an unknown that may affect efficiency on other projects.

 E. Minimum Control Measure 5: Municipal Facilities

 Implement a pollution prevention and good housekeeping program that involves regular inspections, maintenance, and training with the goal of preventing or reducing pollutant runoff from municipal operations.